 Nineteen of the twenty hottest years on record have occurred since 2001, not including 2020 which is on track to top the list.
-Research has found that mean annual temperatures above 29°C, currently found in 0.8% of the world, could affect up to one third of the world’s population by 2070.
-Unchecked climate change could transform Nicaragua into Mars on Earth.
+Now, research has found that climate change could make Nicaragua too hot to live in by 2070.

 This case study is based on the paper “Future of the human niche”, published in PNAS by Xu, Chi et al. (2020).